external-mirrors/phoenix/README.md

 If there is a need for new features (such as HDR) then the X11 protocol will be extended.

 ### Wayland compatibility
 Some applications might only run on Wayland in the future.
-Such applications should be supported by either Phoenix support Wayland natively or by running an external application that works as a proxy between Wayland and X11 (such as 12to11).
+Such applications should be supported by either Phoenix supporting Wayland natively or by running an external application that works as a bridge between Wayland and X11 (such as 12to11).

 ### Nested display server
 Being able to run Phoenix nested under X11 or Wayland with hardware acceleration.